boubatracool/promitron/README.md

-Symfony Demo Application
+Promitron Application
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+The "Promitron Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].

 You can also learn about these practices in [the official Symfony Book][5].